MSTC-DA-IICT/B-for-Blog/README.md

 <br><br><br>

 ## Contributing
-Contributions are most welcome!
+Contributions are most welcome!<br>
+Just comment `I'd like to work on this issue.` on the issue which you wish to work on.
+You'll be assigned that issue by a maintainer.
+Then you may make a Pull Request.
+PRs without a linked issue won't be considered.
+If you have a possible edit in mind, feel free to open an issue.
+Once approved, you may make a PR for it.<br>
-See `contributing.md` for details.
+See `contributing.md` for more details.
 <br><br><br>

 ## 🛠 Skills